-Resque Admin in Rails 3 Routes with CanCan
+Resque Admin in Rails 3 Routes With CanCan

 Resque is a background jobs queue that’s highly recommended over Delayed::Job if you are processing a lot of jobs.
 It uses Redis as the backend which doesn’t suffer from db related bottlenecks under high load.